Aullwood's Charity A. Krueger Farm Discovery Center

 The compact Children’s Sustainable Garden features a wide variety of vegetables and herbs.
 Here you can learn about raised bed gardening, composting, mulching and crop rotation.
 The wide variety of colorful and fragrant plants make this a fun introduction to gardening.

 The 15 acre Sugar Bush woodland features sugar maples and other native hardwoods like beech and cherry.
 On a walk through the sugar bush, you may spot owls, pileated woodpeckers, wildflowers and a host of mammal species, and in spring, a fantastic array of ephemeral wildflowers.

 Don't forget to keep your eyes open for birdwatching opportunities at the Farm as well.
 The many fields and hedgerows at the farm provide habitat for resident and migrant grassland bird species such as Eastern Meadowlarks, Savannah Sparrows, Grasshopper Sparrows, Horned Lark, Killdeer and Red-winged Blackbirds.
 Forest edge species such as Indigo buntings can also be seen.
 During the day, you can also see Red-tailed and Cooper Hawks hunting and at dusk, if you are lucky, you will see our resident Great Horned Owl.
 We also have recently confirmed both wild turkey and Bobwhite quail on the property.

-After your farm visit, be sure to enjoy a scenic walk through our Nature Sanctuary to Aullwood's Nature Center or take a quick five minute car trip there instead.
-Enjoy all that Aullwood has to offer at both our Center and Farm.
+After your farm visit, be sure to enjoy a scenic walk through our Nature Sanctuary using our many trails.
+Enjoy all that Aullwood has to offer!